isuri-balasooriya2/Portfolio/Projects/ECommerce_Sales_Dashboard/README.md

-This project a descriptive data analysis on an E-Commerce sales dataset.
+This project is a descriptive data analysis on an E-Commerce sales dataset.

 Dataset from Kaggle - https://www.kaggle.com/datasets/carrie1/ecommerce-data